baptistefraisse/ffdd/README.md

 This raises a fundamental question: Why does nuclear fission release neutrons at all?

-FFDD documentation (installation, quick start, and concepts) is available on: https://baptistefraisse.github.io/ffdd/

-## **Scope and disclaimer**

 **FFDD** is a lightweight and educational toolbox designed to **simulate neutron emission in fission**.
 Its primary purpose is **pedagogical**: it aims to help physics students understand the basic mechanisms behind neutron emissions in nuclear fission, by enabling them to perform **simple but reasonably accurate predictions fission fragments decay**.

+FFDD documentation (installation, quick start, and concepts) is available on: https://baptistefraisse.github.io/ffdd/

+## **Disclaimer**

 While the toolbox captures key features of fission fragment decay, **many advanced phenomena are intentionally omitted**.
 These simplifications were made to keep the physics accessible without significantly impacting the **first-order behavior**.
 For advanced users interested in high-accuracy modeling, the final section of the documentation points to some missing physical processes in FFDD and more comprehensive codes.

-**Disclaimer**: This code is not meant to compete with or replace high-fidelity simulation tools.
-It is not intended for precision nuclear data work or safety-critical applications.
+**FFDD is not meant to compete with or replace high-fidelity simulation tools.
+It is not intended for precision nuclear data work or safety-critical applications.**

 ## Quick start